farcaster-project/farcaster-node/diagrams/README.md

 ## [State machine](./swap_state_machine.txt)

-This diagram shows the states and transition messages of swapd state.
+This diagram shows the states and transition messages of swapd state and can be edited with [edotor.net](https://edotor.net/).

 ![State machine](./swap_state_machine.svg)